YannosK/Parallel_Systems-Control_and_Computing_MSc/assignment_3/ex2/source/sequential/Readme.md

-# Main Program C Code
+# Sequential Program C Code

 This directory contains the sequential program of the current exercise.